Privacy and Credit Reporting Policy

 - request that a credit reporting body provide us with an assessment as to whether your personal information matches that held in their credit information files.
 (In preparing this assessment, the credit reporting body may use the personal information of other individuals);

 - disclose your personal information to the DVS;

 If you do not consent to this process, alternative forms of verifying your identity are available on request.

-If we are unable to verify your identity with the credit reporting body, you will be provided with a notice to that effect.
+If we are unable to verify your identity using the above methods, you will be provided with a notice to that effect.
 You may then be asked to provide further evidence of your identity.
-If we are unable to satisfactorily identify you, we will not be able to admit you to membership or provide you with the services or products you seek.
+If we are unable to verify your identity to our satisfaction, we will not be able to admit you to membership or provide you with the services or products you seek.